-The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) established an Operations and Requirements Analysis (ORA) Division to use its technical and analytic expertise to identify DHS capability gaps, perform mission/requirements analysis, and perform operations analysis to improve Component operations.
+The Science and Technology Directorate (S&T) established an Operations and Requirements Analysis (ORA) Division to use its technical and analytic expertise to identify DHS capability gaps, perform mission/requirements analysis, and perform operations analysis to improve Component operations.
 The goal is to help DHS Components save money and time while meeting their critical missions and to transition needed technologies to operational use.
 Operations and Requirements Analysis (ORA) operations research analysts use a “systems thinking” approach to program planning and execution, and work closely with DHS Components and DHS HQ to understand their requirements and operations, focus on requirements and analysis rigor in research and development (R&D) projects, and develop more streamlined and efficient processes based on sound business process improvements.

 Joint Requirements Council Support

 The DHS JRC, a component-led body focused on operational mission areas, is designed to identify, prioritize and recommend investments to address cross-department capability.
-Operations and Requirements Analysis supports the JRC by providing capabilities and requirements analysis to enable DHS leadership to address the gaps, overlaps and duplications at the enterprise level rather than at the individual component level.
+Operations and Requirements Analysis supports the JRC by providing capabilities and requirements analysis to enable DHS leadership to identify and address the gaps, overlaps and duplications at the enterprise level rather than at the individual component level.
 These analyses for the JRC could potentially enable significant cost savings for the department and enhance the components’ abilities to accomplish their missions.